ACPI: Architecture

 The firmware-level ACPI has three main components: the ACPI tables, the ACPI BIOS, and the ACPI registers.
 The ACPI BIOS generates ACPI tables and loads ACPI tables into main memory.
 Much of the firmware ACPI functionality is provided in bytecode of ACPI Machine Language (AML), a Turing-complete, domain-specific low-level language, stored in the ACPI tables.
 To make use of the ACPI tables, the operating system must have an interpreter for the AML bytecode.
 A reference AML interpreter implementation is provided by the ACPI Component Architecture (ACPICA).
-At the BIOS development time, AML bytecode is compiled from the ASL (ACPI Source Language) code.
+At the BIOS development time, AML bytecode is compiled from ACPI Source Language (ASL) code.

 ACPI Component Architecture (ACPICA)

 The ACPI Component Architecture (ACPICA), mainly written by Intel's engineers, provides an open-source platform-independent reference implementation of the operating system-related ACPI code.
 The ACPICA code is used by Linux, Haiku, ArcaOS and FreeBSD, which supplement it with their operating-system specific code.